WordPress/gutenberg/docs/data/data-core-editor.md

 *Parameters*

- * uid: The UID of the block.
+ * clientId: The client ID of the block.
- * fromRootUID: root UID source.
+ * fromRootClientId: Root client ID source.
- * toRootUID: root UID destination.
+ * toRootClientId: Root client ID destination.
- * layout: layout to move the block into.
  * index: The index to move the block into.

 ### insertBlock